swergroup/category-pages-shortcodes/readme.txt

 `[showlist catid="<category_ID>" length="<number_of_posts>"]`

 where category_ID is your category number and number_of_posts is a number higher than your category posts count.
+Again, you can find this and more info on the [official wiki](http://dev.swergroup.com/pages-and-posts-shortcodes/wiki/Home).

 = Where is the last pre 3.0 version? =